Last Updated on January 9, 2023

-You can also look into using some liquid cooling and using a radiator with your build, they can get kind of spendy but in the long haul it can definitely be worth adding into your build.
+You can also look into using some liquid cooling and using a radiator with your build, they can get kind of spendy but in the long haul, it can definitely be worth adding to your build.

 You can also look for plenty of holes in the back to loop your cables around and if it seems like it’d be easy to use zip ties with some of the other cables.